-2.8 Intangible asset
+2.8 Intangible assets

-Intangible asset acquired separately is measured initially at cost.
-Following initial acquisition, the intangible asset is carried at cost less any accumulated amortisation and any accumulated impairment losses.
+Intangible assets acquired separately are measured initially at cost.
+Following initial acquisition, intangible assets are carried at cost less any accumulated amortisation and any accumulated impairment losses.

-The useful life of the intangible asset is assessed as indefinite.
+The useful lives of intangible assets are assessed as indefinite.

-Intangible asset with indefinite useful life is tested for impairment annually, or more frequently if the events and circumstances indicate that the carrying value may be impaired either individually or at the cash-generating unit level.
-The intangible asset is not amortised.
+Intangible assets with indefinite useful lives are tested for impairment annually, or more frequently if the events and circumstances indicate that the carrying value may be impaired either individually or at the cash-generating unit level.
+Such intangible assets are not amortised.
 The useful life of an intangible asset with an indefinite useful life is reviewed annually to determine whether the useful life assessment continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.